6.7 Domestic Violence and Abuse

 Coercive behaviour is: an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.'

 The definition includes 'honour' based violence (see Honour Based Violence Procedure), female genital mutilation (see Female Genital Mutilation (FGM) Protocol) and forced marriage (see Forced Marriage and Honour Based Abuse Protocol Procedure), and is clear that victims are not confined to one gender or ethnic group.
 While the cross-government definition above applies to those aged 16 or above, 'Adolescent to parent violence and abuse '(APVA) can involve children under 16 as well as over 16.
 See: Information guide: adolescent to parent violence and abuse (APVA) Home Office.

 Where there is domestic violence and abuse, the wellbeing of the children in the household must be promoted and all assessments must consider the need to safeguard the children, including unborn child/ren.

-For more details of the national plans to tackle domestic violence and abuse see: Ending Violence against Women and Girls Strategy 2016 – 2020 March 2016.
+For more details of the national plans to tackle domestic violence and abuse see: Tackling Violence Against Women and Girls Strategy.
 This is intended to set out a life course approach to ensure that all victims – and their families - have access to the right support at the right time to help them live free from violence and abuse.

 3. Effects and Impact on Children